a man watching one of the best movies of the 80s

 Ranking the Best to Worst and Scariest Horror Movies from the 80s

-There are tons of iconic 1980s movies including Back to the Future, The Breakfast Club, and Indiana Jones, but some of the most iconic are horror movies from the 80s.
-From big-budget classics to B-movie cult films and everything in between, the decade scares, of all types.
+There are countless iconic 1980s movies such as Back to the Future, The Breakfast Club, and Indiana Jones, but some of the most iconic are horror movies from the 80s.
+Whether you enjoy big budget classics or cult B movies, the decade delivered scares of every kind.

 Keep reading to learn about the best and worst horror movies, scariest flicks, biggest blockbusters, and iconic movies and characters including The Shining, A Nightmare on Elm Street, Michael Myers, and more.